- Good WFH onboarding practices improve employee retention, confidence, effectiveness and connectedness to colleagues.

 Remote employees have gone from being the exception to becoming a major part of the workforce.
 The number of people working remotely has increased by 159% since 2005.
 With a larger population working remotely, there’s been a change in how companies onboard new employees.

-Since effective onboarding improves retention and many employees feel like companies don’t do a great job with onboarding or focus too much on paperwork, it’s time to turn onboarding around and make it people-focused.
+Since onboarding remote employees improves retention and many employees feel like companies don’t do a great job with onboarding or focus too much on paperwork, it’s time to turn onboarding around and make it people-focused.
 Improving remote onboarding can also help employees feel more confident and more effective in doing their job, as well as more connected to their colleagues.

 Did you know?
 Employees are twice as likely to seek out another job if they have a bad onboarding experience, so starting on the right foot saves your company time, and money, and having to retrain new hires frequently.